nicholasgriffintn/obsidian-cloudflare-ai/README.md

 ## TODO

-- [ ] Add a way to track what notes have been synced and when so we can avoid syncing the same note multiple times.
-- [ ] Make sure that editing settings applies them immediately.
 - [ ] Add the ability to send properties in the metadata.
 - [ ] Add a minimum score for matches
 - [ ] Make top_k configurable